Escape to nature

 Epidaurus - Athens

 Wake up in Athens - at the heart of Ancient Greece, a powerful civilization and empire.
 The city is still dominated by 5th-century BC landmarks, including the Acropolis, a hilltop citadel topped with ancient buildings such as the colonnaded Parthenon temple.
-Take in as much and as many as you can before your flight home, or prolong your stay at a luxury hotel in this vibrant and historical city.
+Take in as much and as many as you can before your flight home, or prolong your holiday at a luxury hotel in this vibrant and historical city.

 A huge advantage to the Greek Islands is that the weather stays warm for so much longer.
 You can charter until October and still enjoy warm seas and balmy evenings.